VerifyTests/DiffEngine/docs/tray.md

 "Accept all" will accept all pending moves and all pending deletes.

-### Clear
+### Discard

-Clear will clear all currently tracked items.
+Discard will clear all currently tracked items.

 ### Options